Skip to content

 Start / Stop are only for Tailscale remote access and do not rebind the already-running Web socket.

-CCCC keeps the token policy tiered:
+CCCC keeps the token policy simple:

 Then authenticate once to bootstrap the session cookie: